dariashifrina/deft_analysers/README.md

    3-Doubly Linked Nodes: Since these can point both ways, if you're at the front, you can get the Node that is one Node closer to the end, and if you're at the end, vice versa.
 This way, every method of removing or adding will be O(1), which makes Doubly Linked Nodes faster than the other two choices.

+   ##Our Methods

+We included both the AddFirst(T val) and AddLast(T val) methods, as well as the pollFirst() and pollLast() methods.
+All four methods were required to support element insertion and removal at both ends.
+We also included the peekFirst() and peekLast() methods to assist with removing items from the deque.
+For example, if we added to the front, we would peek the first element to return, and if we added to the end, we would peek the last element to return.